-Most ultrasound studies obtain an image by sliding a transducer over the abdomen.
-The small size of the fetus during the first trimester often necessitates higher resolution than can be achieved from a vaginal approach.
+Most ultrasounds obtain an image by sliding a transducer over the abdomen.
+A first trimester ultrasound often requires a higher resolution due to the small size of the fetus.
 Endovaginal ultrasound examination is another option.
 This is when a probe is inserted into the vagina.

-By about six weeks, a fetal heartbeat is noted, as well as multiple fetuses (twins, triplets, etc.).
+By about six weeks, an ultrasound can show other things as well.
+A fetal heartbeat is noted, as well as multiple fetuses (twins, triplets, etc.).
 Evaluation of the anatomy is extremely limited in the first trimester.

 The presence of a sac without a fetal pole usually indicates the presence of either an extremely early pregnancy, or a fetus that has not developed (blighted ovum).

 An empty sac in the uterus may occur with a pregnancy that implants somewhere other than the uterus (ectopic pregnancy).
 The most common site of an ectopic pregnancy is the fallopian tube.
 This is a potentially life-threatening situation, due to the risk of hemorrhage.
 Whether or not it’s an ectopic pregnancy can be further determined by checking for a rise in the amount of the hormone beta-hCG in the blood.
 A doubling of the level of beta-hCG over a period of about 48 hours is considered normal and normally excludes the diagnosis of ectopic pregnancy.